-For the student, winter term is an opportunity to spend full time on one intensive project or, alternatively, on two half-time projects.
+For the student, winter term is an opportunity to dedicate energy full time to one intensive project or, alternatively, to two half-time projects.
 During winter term, a student might:

 - Pursue a subject related to a first-semester course

 - Work with a particular faculty member on research or a specific project

 - Take an intensive foreign language course